sean-stanley/FoodCoop/README.md

 FoodCoop
 ========

 Software for managing a local food co-op.
-This web app is built with a MEAN stack of MongoDB, Express v4, AngularJS v1.3 and Node.js
+This web app is built with a MEAN stack of MongoDB, Express v4, AngularJS v1.2.26 and Node.js.

+The live site can be found here(http://foodcoop.org.nz).

-Working Features include:
+Features include:
 -------------------------

 * local user authentication and email invoicing for membership